-University of South Carolina Women’s Basketball Team Says No To Last-Minute Trump White House Invite
+University Of South Carolina Women’s Basketball Team Says No To Last-Minute Trump White House Invite

 But for Staley, declining the invitation is more of a problem with scheduling at this point than with anything else.
 Her priority is guaranteeing the success of her team now that the season is well underway.

-“We did hear from the White House about attending tomorrow’s event, but we will not be able to attend,” Coach Staley said in a statement on Thursday as reported by The State.
+“We did hear from the White House about attending tomorrow’s event, but we will not be able to attend,” Coach Staley said in a statement on Thursday as reported by the State.
 “As I’ve been saying since our practices for this season started, all of our focus is on the season ahead.
 The only invitation we are thinking about is to the 2018 NCAA Tournament.”

 Today, it was an honor to celebrate the Collegiate National Champions of 2016/2017 at the @WhiteHouse! #NCAAChampions????Photos: https://t.co/Ecl2phhzyl pic.twitter.com/w8jE24pLwa